 Mr. Pham Dang Khoa - Head of the Department of Education and Training of District 3, Ho Chi Minh City - said that the unit is waiting for official instructions from the Department of Education and Training of Ho Chi Minh City to deploy to educational institutions and teaching staff.
 However, before that, the unit had also deployed to schools, reminding teachers to comply with the regulations in Circular 29/2024.

-Notably, in Dak Lak province, implementing Circular 29/2024, hundreds of people have registered their business households to organize extra classes, including many cases of helping teachers.
+Notably, in Dak Lak province, implementing Circular 29/2024, hundreds of people have registered their business households to organize extra classes, including many cases of teachers registering their names.

-According to statistics from the Planning and Finance Department of Buon Ma Thuot City, from December 2024 to present, the unit has granted licenses to more than 300 business registration certificates for other unclassified education sectors, specifically tutoring and tutoring.
-There are still nearly 100 sets of registration documents for business support in this sector that are still under processing.
+According to statistics from the Planning and Finance Department of Buon Ma Thuot City, from December 2024 to now, the unit has granted licenses to more than 300 business registration certificates for other unclassified education sectors, specifically tutoring and tutoring.
+Currently, there are still nearly 100 sets of registration documents for business support in this sector that are still under processing.

 How to manage and monitor?